liferay/liferay-docs/userGuide/en/chapters/02-web-content-management.markdown

 By the time we're done, you should be able to apply all these concepts to your own content.
-To demonstrate Liferay's Web Content Management features, we'll create and manage content on the portal for *Nose-ster*, a new social network where people are connected based on what their noses look like.
-Once you're familiar with Liferay WCM, you'll wonder how you ever got along without it.
+To demonstrate Liferay's Web Content Management features, we'll create and manage content on the portal for the ambitious (and fictitious) *Lunar Resort* project.
+The Lunar Resort project specializes in facilitating lunar vacations.
+It provides space shuttle transportation from the Earth to Moon and back, offers the use of a state-of-the-art recreational facility enclosed by a large, transparent habitat dome, and even rents out lunar rovers.
+Once you're familiar with Liferay WCM, you'll wonder how the Lunar resort's portal could ever manage without it!

 ## Touring Liferay Portal's User Interface [](id=touring-liferay-portals-user-interface-liferay-portal-6-2-user-guide-02-en)